puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_puppet_server_notes.markdown

 This page details some items that are intentionally different between Puppet Server and the old Apache/Passenger stack.
 Additionally, there are [a few known issues related to Puppet Server](./release_notes_known_issues.html#known-issues-related-to-puppet-server) which  we expect to fix in future releases.

+> **Tip**: More information about Puppet Server can be found in the [Puppet Server docs](/puppetserver/1.0/services_master_puppetserver.html).
+Differences between PE and open source versions of Puppet Server are typically called out.

 ### Service Name Changed From `pe-httpd` to `pe-puppetserver`

 Previously, the service that acted as the Puppet master was called `pe-httpd`.
 (So to restart the Puppet master, you would run `service httpd restart`.)